Accelerated Bachelor of Science in Nursing Program

 - A future of opportunity – A BSN degree prepares you for leadership roles and graduate nursing education later in your career, including our Master of Science in Nursing (MSN) programs.

 As a GMercyU nursing student, you’ll enter an active nursing community led by our experienced professors and health care leaders from across the region.
-You’ll also have the opportunity to study at our convenient downtown Philadelphia location, which features state-of-the-art simulation equipment and training facilities.
+You’ll also have the opportunity to study at our convenient downtown Philadelphia or Bensalem location, which both feature state-of-the-art simulation equipment and training facilities.

 GMercyU’s accelerated nursing program (ABSN) prepares you to become a confident, capable nursing practitioner with the skills valued by patients and employers.
 You’ll develop the comprehensive health science knowledge and practical clinical skills employers demand.
 In addition, you’ll establish a foundation for your future in the profession, with course content that covers leadership strategies and research capabilities.